hemathiru28/Python-codes/README.md

 # python
-These are python practice problems.
+These are python practice problems